-Every Economy Seat gains its strength from a rustproof, durable aluminum frame and a pair of well-braced aluminum legs.
-The molded polyethylene seat, and the back on two models, provide bathers comfort and peace of mind.
+Every Economy Seat gains its strength from a durable aluminum frame and legs, and the molded polyethylene seat provides comfort and peace of mind.

-The powder-coated frame and upper legs deliver good looks and another layer of protection for use in wet environments.
-The legs allow height adjustments in ¾″ increments, and the fine-tuning feature on one foot cleverly compensates for floor slope.
+The legs allow height adjustments in ¾” increments, and the fine-tuning feature on one foot compensates for floor slope.

-To increase comfort, Economy Seats are outfitted with removable closed-cell foam seat and back pads, which will not absorb water, an important feature if keeping your seat clean and mold-free is important to you.
+To increase comfort, Economy Seats are outfitted with removable closed-cell foam pads that do not absorb water.

-Since the seat and arms swing independently, users can adjust any component to meet their changing needs, whether it’s raising a single arm to ease access to the seat, or folding the entire unit against the wall to have more space for entering and exiting the shower.
+Since the seat and arms swing independently, users can adjust any component to meet their needs, whether it’s raising a single arm to ease access to the seat, or folding the entire unit against the wall to increase space for entering and exiting the shower.